hugogirard/routingHL7MsgToBus/README.md

 5- In this scenario you have two consumers with their own subscription and filter.
 Each receive the message that match their filter.
 6 - Once the message retrieve it's saved to CosmosDB with the HL7 message and the message properties.

+## Routing

+The routing is based on configuration stored in Azure App Configuration.
+The goal is to create extraction of specific segments and fields from the HL7 v2 message and add them as properties in the message without doing any code changes.

+Here you can find the default configuration used in this sample in the directory **bicep/modules/appconfiguration/hl7.extraction.json**

 # Prerequisites

 - Fork this GitHub repository